Here are the answers to some of the most frequently asked questions. Call 800-428-2267 for more information.

 A member camp has joined ACA and enjoys the benefits of networking, developing its staff and program, and being part of the larger camp community.
 Member camps may prepare for and are encouraged to pursue the voluntary accreditation process, if they choose.

 ACA provides the option of accreditation as a service to members and the public — but it is not a requirement for ACA membership.
 We encourage all camps to strive for accreditation and implementing exemplary professional practices.
-While many camps are ready and well-equiped to seek accreditation, others are looking for ACA educational programming and other services to grow a credible camp organization and to better serve the children in their program.
+While many camps are ready and well-equipped to seek accreditation, others are looking for ACA educational programming and other services to grow a credible camp organization and to better serve the children in their program.
 It is important to meet the needs of the variety of camps and camp-like programs, and individuals who run them, as ACA strives to fulfill its mission.

 If a camp finds that accreditation fits its program and needs, the camp will begin paying accredited camp fees at the time of their annual renewal and will go through the accreditation process.
 Many member camps will choose to become accredited, making the member camp category a place to start.

-What about the Risk of Confusing the Public Regarding the Difference Between an Accredited Camp and a Camp That Is a Member?
+What about the Risk of Confusing the Public Regarding the Difference Between an Accredited Camp and a Camp that Is a Member?